-The ROC website provides a number of factsheets in relation to the financial reporting process and associated timelines.
-The website also contains the s.253 reporting guidelines and a model set of financial statements.
-The ROC recommends that reporting units use these model financial statements to assist in complying with the RO Act, the s.253 reporting guidelines and Australian Accounting Standards.
+The Commission website provides a number of factsheets in relation to the financial reporting process and associated timelines.
+The website also contains the section 253 reporting guidelines and a model set of financial statements.

+The Commission recommends that reporting units use these model financial statements to assist in complying with the Fair Work (Registered Organisations) Act 2009 (RO Act), the section 253 reporting guidelines and Australian Accounting Standards.
+Access to this information is available via this link.